-- Behavioral Health Workforce Education and Training to expand the workforce of behavioral health providers trained and skilled to work in integral primary care sites in underserved areas.
+is designed to expand the workforce of behavioral health providers trained and skilled to work in integral primary care sites in underserved areas.

-- With a focus on training-- a Leadership Education in Neurodevelopmental and Related Disabilities (LEND) grant for health care practitioners to work effectively with individuals with intellectual and developmental disabilities.
+is a training-focused grant for health care practitioners to work effectively with individuals with intellectual and developmental disabilities.

 serves a four-state area with a focus on integrated care, schools and mental health training programs.

 University Centers for Excellence in Developmental Disabilities Education, Research and Service (UCEDD)

 focuses on programs and resources to assist individuals with disabilities so they may participate fully in their communities.